labrijisaad/Gradient-Descent-Algorithm-with-Python/README.md

-# Gradient-Descent-Algorithm-with-Python
+# Gradient-Descent Algorithm with Python !
-in this project we'll Implement the basic functions of the `Gradient Descent algorithm` to find the boundary in a small dataset.
+ - In this project we'll Implement the basic functions of the `Gradient Descent algorithm` to find the boundary in a small dataset.
+ - The dataset used is provided in this repository.